OR WAIT null SECS

 Chronic and lifestyle diseases—including cancers, respiratory, autoimmune and cardiovascular conditions, and Crohn’s disease, Alzheimer’s and other conditions—are the fastest growing disease categories in the world.

 The pharma industry is entering into a period of rapid acceleration in the development of biologically derived, temperature-controlled drugs and therapies.
-In 2018, half of the drugs FDA approved required cold chain support, from refrigerated (2-8°C, 36-46°F) and 15-25°C, 59-77°F) to ultra-cold (as low as -80°C).
-And, according to The Business Research Company, the biologics market is expected to grow at a compound average growth rate (CAGR) of almost 15% over the next two years.
+In 2018, half of the drugs FDA approved required cold chain support, from refrigerated (2-8°C, 36-46°F and 15-25°C, 59-77°F) to ultra-cold (as low as -80°C).
+And, according to The Business Research Company, the biologics market is expected to grow at a compound annual growth rate (CAGR) of almost 15% over the next two years.

 In addition to these biologics, the scientific miracle of cell and gene therapies will grow at a fast pace, potentially fighting off some of the most challenging cancers.
 These therapies start with sample tissue and end with a highly customized, highly personal remedy that requires the utmost care in handling in the right temperature environments.